Logan Jonesupdated jul 2026

 How it’s built

-.NET 10 API, React 18 frontend, SQLite, packaged in Docker.
+.NET 10 API, React frontend, SQLite.
 A background service backfills candle data across two market-data providers so charts stay warm without hammering either one.
 Playwright covers the UI end to end.

 The hard parts